17 N. State Street, Suite 900

 A PILI Intern and Fellow will have the opportunity to conduct outreach to and interview clients, assist clients to complete necessary paperwork, develop evidence in support of claims, gather and summarize medical records and draft written legal arguments supporting a finding of disability under federal law and may attend and/or participate at administrative hearings.

 3) Chicago Medical-Legal Partnership for Children

 The Chicago Medical-Legal Partnership for Children is a legal partnership with medical providers serving pediatric patients with significant health challenges with the ultimate goal of improving children’s access to a full-range of social, educational, developmental, medical and legal services and supports and removing systemic barriers.
-The project combines direct service, outreach and education, and policy and advocacy efforts, serving as an incubator for health policy development for low-income children with significant health care needs.
-The Chicago Medical-Legal Partnership for Children has three main service components:
+The program combines direct service, outreach and education, policy and impact efforts—serving as an incubator for health policy development for low-income children with significant health care needs.
+The Chicago Medical-Legal Partnership for Children has four main service components: